myraileen/GA-SEI-Trivia/readme.md

 I changed the final UI layout to single column, moving away from the two column design I originally sketched.
 I did this because I wanted the screen to fit nicely on mobile devices and the learning curve to implement breakpoints and @media CSS queries went beyond my will for the project... but I did have some good learnings around responsive design that I would consider in future projects at the start.

 I added some user feedbacks with the **CSS Animate** library that were fun to play with and refactored and cleaned my code.
+If I were to continue to build it out, I would:
+  - change the game button to a countdown timer when a new question is played
+  - show question correct/incorrect status as a graph/meter/gauge
+  - add a multi-player mode
+  - add a feature for players to see the correct answer if they got it wrong
+  - responsively adapting the game layout based on players display size

 Fun project...
 I enjoyed it a lot!